Houston police officer killed while responding to a call for help on his way to work

-(CNN)A Houston police officer was shot and killed in the line of duty Monday afternoon; the second officer in the department killed in the past few weeks.
+(CNN)A Houston police officer was shot and killed in the line of duty Monday afternoon, the fourth officer in the department killed since December of last year and the second in the past few weeks.

 Sgt.
 Sean Rios, 47, was on his way to work around 1:30 p.m. when he responded to a call for help, Houston Police Department (HPD) Chief Art Acevedo said during a news conference Monday.